CUNA 2023 diamond award trophy icon

 That’s where conflict can arise.
 Kids might want gel pens or a fancy notebook that they really don’t need, and you’re the bad guy for saying no. Some parents budget in the cost for an extra item the child can select, such as $5 for the youngster to spend as desired.

-Tip: If you take the kids, involve them in locating the items on the list.
+If you do take the kids, involve them in locating the items on the list.
 The little ones will love the scavenger hunt aspect.
 For the older ones, who are starting to learn the value of money, use the outing as a chance to show them how much money they can save by comparison shopping and looking for discounts.
 It’s a great learning opportunity.

 Comments Section